- Family and Parenting

 Wish #1: Happy Childhood

-You have the primary ingredients for a happy childhood—a father and mother who consider you their pride and joy, in a home where love and respect are priority values.
+You have the primary ingredients for a happy childhood—parents who consider you their pride and joy, in a home where love and respect are priority values.

 We pray that this setting remains stable and functional, during your childhood and forever.